Here at the Gateshead Adult Mental Health Peer Support Service, we sometimes get asked a range of questions.

 Emotional Support and well-being, sense of belonging can reduce feelings of isolation and loneliness.
 Improved coping skills, learn coping strategies and problem-solving skills from each other within the group.
 Social Skills, engaging in group discussions helps individuals develop communication and confidence

-Receive support without needing a prior appointment.
-Our drop-in’s are designed to be accessible and informal, providing a safe space for people experiencing mental health challenges
+Peer Support Workers are present at the drop ins; therefore if you require support without a prior appointment you can drop in as these are accessible and informal.
+Our drop-in’s are designed to provide a safe space for people experiencing mental health challenges